45 “No power or influence can or ought to be maintained by virtue of the priesthood…” (D&C 121:45).

 “I dare not take it.
 Not even to keep it safe.
 Understand Frodo, I would use this Ring from a desire to do good.
 But through me, it would wield a power too great and terrible to imagine.”

 To Mormon’s & Christians this plot and what it teaches about power and authority might sound eerily familiar to the Biblical concept of Satan’s fall and plan for worldly dominion.
-In LDS and even general Christian theology it was the lust for power which caused the archetypical Satan to become a “the fallen archangel”—warring against all that is good.
+In LDS and even general Christian theology it was the lust for power which caused the archetypal Satan to become a “the fallen archangel”—warring against all that is good.
 In Joseph Smith’s book of Moses (ch.4), it is explained that in the beginning Satan wanted the honor of redeeming mankind.
 As opposed to Christ’s plan of self sacrifice and equality— Satan’s plan was to use God’s power to “destroy the agency of man”, redeeming “all mankind, that one soul shall not be lost”.
-We can only assume from the context given in Moses 4:1–4, as well as subsequent biblical history that his plan was one of using God’s honor & authority to create a global totalitarian autocracy to coercively exalt all mankind (but especially himself and his cronies).
+We can only assume from the context given in Moses 4:1–4, as well as subsequent biblical history that his plan was one of using God’s honor & authority to create a global totalitarian autocracy to coercively exalt all mankind (but especially himself and his crony power structure).

 After his totalitarian plan is rejected, Satan rebels and comes to earth to carry out his plan anyway.
 Without the true secret to God’s political power or authority (self-sacrifice) he comes to earth and creates a false priesthood, which like Sauron’s rings of power, he uses to subtly manipulate, “deceive, blind and lead [people] captive to his will” (Moses 4:4).
 Satan’s goal seems to have been to either manipulate or trick people into obedience to his autocratic system through false pretenses, or as a last resort to do what the ancient Jews and many Christians still hope of their false Messiah.
 To come in power and glory dyed in blood, ready to force every knee to bow to his own egocentric concept of truth, order and righteousness (Moses 1:19–22, Rev 13, Dan 7).
 Just as Tolkien’s book details the corruption of earthly authority into what could be considered Sauron’s ‘false priesthood’, the Bible is–cover to cover–a story of the continual corruption of Jewish and earthly priesthoods into ‘Satan’s false priesthood’ of idolotry and autocratic domination.